ganapap1/toon-json-token-comparison/README.md

    - Keys are stored locally in your browser only

 4. **Load Demo Data or Paste Your Own**
-   - Click "Load Demo Financial Data" for a quick test
+   - Click "Load Demo Financial Data" to test with real financial statements and ratios
-   - Or paste your own JSON array data
+   - Or paste your own financial data in JSON array format

 5. **Compare Formats**
    - Click "Compare Formats" button